Fashion Communication (with Foundation Year)

-On this creative interdisciplinary course, you will explore approaches towards communicating and promoting fashion.
-Working primarily with photography, drawing, digital media and film you will explore ideas around fashion and its global dissemination.
+Discover approaches towards communicating and promoting fashion.
+Work with photography, drawing, digital media and film to explore ideas around fashion and its global dissemination.

 Apply new ideas through project development, which can include online marketing campaigns, web development, promotional films or publications.
-During your final year, you will showcase your creativity and fashion knowledge through an extended independent design project.
+Demonstrate your creativity and fashion knowledge through an extended independent design project.

 We work closely with industry specialists to keep the curriculum current and relevant to industry.
 Develop professional and entrepreneurial skills, and participate in live briefs and collaborative projects with industry professionals.